 Located in the heart of the majestic Peace River country, Fort St. John supports a trading area of more than 69,000 people in the City and outlying service region.
 The population is dynamic, young, and energetic.
 Fort St. John is British Columbia’s oldest non-aboriginal settlement and its pioneer spirit is alive and well today.

-At the end of World War I many veterans moved westward to the fertile agricultural lands on both sides of the Peace River, and formed the population base for the then tiny hamlet of Fort St. John.
-In March 1942 the construction of the Alaska Highway began and in a few short years Fort St. John’s population swelled to 2,000.
-With the completion of the Alaska Highway, only nine months later in October 1942, the American troops left and the population dropped to 700.
+Fort St. John began in 1794 as a trading post, in 1928 it was established as a community and in 1942 the Alaska Highway was built.
+During the construction of the Alaska Highway, Fort St. John’s population swelled to 2,000.
+With the completion of the highway, only nine months later in October 1942, the American troops left and the population dropped to 700.